-Ever since the mandatory requirements of applying for Google News was lifted and all websites were equally considered for the search results, there has been an explosion of new websites that want to appear in the search for news.
+Ever since the mandatory requirements of applying for Google News were lifted and all websites were equally considered for the search results, there has been an explosion of new websites that want to appear in the search for news.
 It is a lucrative opportunity for sure.
 Especially since Google Discover, Google News, and push towards rich and time-sensitive content is becoming more common.

 As you probably know, websites that want to appear in Google News have to fulfill some guidelines set by Google.
 One of those guidelines is having a compliant news sitemap.
 The good news is that with Rank Math, you can create fully compliant news sitemaps and also configure additional data for your post, which is essential to appear in Google News properties.

 In this post, we are going to show you all the settings and how to configure them.

 1 Guidelines for Appearing in Google News and Google News Sitemap

 Since every website can now qualify to be in Google News, your website has to follow the guidelines set by Google to be considered.
 Here is the link to the guidelines, and there are other helpful articles on similar topics there as well.
 The guidelines are nothing extraordinary, just the basics about what type of content is acceptable in Google News properties.

 Also, there are specific guidelines on how the news sitemap needs to be structured, and it does impact your posts.
 Hence, it is important to clarify and understand them.
 Here are some of the things to keep in mind.